Editorial Disclaimer

 Those “free” rewards you get simply for using your credit card might not actually be all that free.
 The most common culprit is hidden fees buried deep within the fine print of credit card applications.

 The rewards are sometimes worth the fees and charges, but it’s essential to first understand what you’re paying in fees versus what you’re earning in perks.
-Here are a few elements to consider when assessing rewards cards:

 1. Annual Fees